jenniverse/jennybrain.com/_posts/2022-09-26-languages-and-dialects.md

 ## Positive reactions to language endangerment

 ### 📑 Language documentation
-- The goal is establishing good descriptions and records of endangered languages before they disapper.
+- The goal is establishing good descriptions and records of endangered languages before they disappear.
 <!-- Done -->

 ### ☀️ Language revitalization